Bororo: History

 The first contact with the European colonizers took place in the seventeenth century with the arrival of the Jesuit missionaries.
+In the past, most Bororo groups were continually at war with other Bororo groups, as well as with other tribes and non-indigenous Brazilians, and their war parties undertook long-distance raids.
+Bororo villages formed long-term alliances for war.
 In the 18th century, mining sites for the extraction of gold began in Mato Grosso.
 Due to the pressure of the garimpeiros, the gold seekers, Bororo divided into two groups, those of the East (Coroados) and those of the West (Campanhas), which once separated never returned to be united.
 The Bororo of the West disappeared in the second half of the 20th century in Bolivia.
 The Eastern Bororo, however, remained isolated from the world until the middle of the nineteenth century when a road was built connecting the Mato Grosso region to São Paulo and Minas Gerais.
 This road passed through the São Lourenço valley, where Bororo lived.
 This was the reason why the most violent conflict was triggered in the history of the conquest of Mato Grosso.
 After fifty years of war, Bororo surrendered to the state and after that apparent truce came the diamond seekers who also exploited and severely damaged the territory.
 After these conflicts, the Bororo people saw some peace with the mission of pacifying the Salesian missionaries.
 Their "Christianization" was, in any case, another event that contributed to almost completely extinguishing their linguistic and cultural heritage.

-Obviously today the situation of Bororo seems less critical than the past.
-However, considering their small numbers and the socio-cultural phenomena that pass through our time, it is worth noting that the dangers for this ethnic group have not yet come to an end.
+Obviously today the situation of Bororo seems less critical than in the past.

 Culture

 While searching for missing explorer Percy Fawcett in 1930, a wayward party including Aloha Wanderwell filmed the daily activities of the Bororo.
 A 32-minute silent film from the trip survives as part of the Smithsonian Institution's Human Studies Film Archives and documents a ceremonial dance, a first contact scenario with Boboré villagers, and Bororo men experiencing sympathetic labor pains.
 Anthropologist Claude Lévi-Strauss lived for some time among the Bororo during his first stay in Brazil (1935–1939).
 Their mythology features extensively in his book The Raw and the Cooked.

 Marshal Cândido Rondon (1865–1956), who was to become the first director of Brazil's Indians Protection Bureau (SPI/FUNAI) and creator of the Xingu National Park, was the son of a Bororo woman.
 His first major success after joining the Army was the installation of a telegraph line to Mato Grosso.
 He not only was able to pacify the Bororo, who had blocked previous attempts to set up that line, but even recruited their help to complete it.

-The Bororo associate body odor with a person's life-force, and breath-odor with the person's soul.
+The Bororo associate body odor with a person's life force, and breath odor with the person's soul.